National Convention: Elections

-Political Breakdown
+Political breakdown

-The National Convention was made up of three major factions.
-The Mountain or the Montagnards, The Plain or the Marais and The Girondins or the Brissotins.
-Historians are divided on the exact make up of the Convention but the current consensus is that the Mountain was the biggest faction with around 302-309 deputies.
-The Girondins were represented by 178-227 deputies and the Plain was represented by 153-250 deputies.
-Of the three groups the Mountain was the most cohesive and The Plain was the least cohesive.
-Over 94% of the Mountain voted similarly on core issues, comparatively the Girondins and The Plain were much more divided with only 70% of Girondins voting similarly on the same issues and only 58% of The Plain voting similarly on the same issues.
+The National Convention was made up of three major factions: The Montagnards (the Mountain), the Marais (the Plain) and the Girondins, also called Brissotins.
+Historians are divided on the makeup of the Convention, but the current consensus is that the Mountain was the biggest faction with around 302–309 deputies.
+The Girondins were represented by 178–227 deputies, and the Plain was represented by 153–250 deputies.
+Of the three groups the Mountain was the most cohesive, and the Plain was the least cohesive.
+Over 94% of the Mountain voted similarly on core issues; comparatively the Girondins and the Plain were much more divided with only 70% of Girondins voting similarly on the same issues and only 58% of the Plain voting similarly on the same issues.

 Girondin Convention

-The first session was held on 20 September 1792.
-The following day, the assembly agreed to the proposition "That royalty be abolished in France" and was carried with cheers.
-On the 22nd came the news of the Battle of Valmy.
-On the same day, it was decreed that "in future the acts of the assembly shall be dated First Year of the French Republic".
-Three days later, the corollary that "the French republic is one and indivisible" was added to guard against federalism.
-A republic had been proclaimed but remained to enact a republican government.
-The country was little more republican in feeling or practice than it had been before at any time since Varennes but now had to become a republic because it no longer had a king.

-When the Convention met the military situation was undergoing an extraordinary transformation that seemed to confirm the Girondin prophecies of easy victory.
-After Valmy, the Prussians withdrew to the frontier, and in November, French troops occupied the left bank of the Rhine.
-The Austrians, who had besieged Lille in October, were defeated by Dumouriez at the Battle of Jemappes on 6 November and evacuated the Austrian Netherlands.
-Nice was occupied and Savoy proclaimed its union with France.
-The successes made it safe to quarrel at home.